julienXX/terminal-notifier/README.markdown

 `-list ID` **[required]**

 Lists details about the specified ‘group’ ID.
 If used with the special group "ALL", details about all currently active  messages are displayed.

+The output of this command is tab-separated, which makes it easy to parse.

 -------------------------------------------------------------------------------